The Battle of Stamford Bridge ... at Holtby

 Debunking the Battle Flat battlefield

 The historical studies fall into two camps.
 One group think the battle happened roughly 400m from the river (red rectangle on Figure 5), the other that it happened roughly 800m from the river (magenta and blue rectangles).
 The difference might seem trivial and unimportant.
 We think not.
-The reason is the slightly raised ground now in Stamford Bridge town centre, shown as a yellowish patch east of the bridge on Figure 5.
+The reason is the slightly raised ground now in the Battleflats Way housing development, shown as a yellowish patch east of the bridge on Figure 5.

 Figure 5: Battle Flat relief heatmap with traditional battlefields - Magenta=McLynn et al, Blue=DeVries et al, Red=Barrett et al